khushmeeet/newton/README.md

-## newton
+## Newton
 Version of JSON, with readability in mind.

 It is based on YAML and is built using ANTLR with java bindings.
 Built upon the listener architecture.

 ### This is Newton
 ```
 # Following is the JSON taken from https://jsonplaceholder.typicode.com/users

 - id: 1
   name: Leanne Graham